Dominic Smith Player Props: Nationals vs. Mets

-After going 0-for-3 in his most recent game, Dominic Smith and the Washington Nationals take on the New York Mets (who will hand the ball to Max Scherzer) at 7:10 PM ET on Friday.
+The Washington Nationals, including Dominic Smith (.389 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter Carlos Carrasco and the New York Mets at Citi Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Mets.
+In his last game he had a one-hit performance (1-for-2) against the Mets.

 Dominic Smith Game Info & Props vs. the Mets